Kakamotobi/Learned/Backend/Node/Node-JS.md

 # Node JS
-- A JavaScript runtime that executes code outside of the browser.
+- A JavaScript runtime environment that executes outside of the browser (runs directly on a computer or server OS), and allows us to create server-side tools and apps.
 - Use the same syntax as JS to write server-side code.
 - Notes
   - No window, document, DOM API.